QubesOS/qubes-doc/user/security-in-pedos/split-gpg.md

 ### Advanced Configuration ###

-The `qubes-gpg-client-wrapper` script sets the `QUBES_GPG_DOMAIN` variable automatically based on the content of the file `/rw/config/gpg-split-domain`, which should be set to the name of the GPG backend VM.
+The `PedOS-gpg-client-wrapper` script sets the `PEDOS_GPG_DOMAIN` variable automatically based on the content of the file `/rw/config/gpg-split-domain`, which should be set to the name of the GPG backend VM.
 This file survives the AppVM reboot, of course.

     [user@work ~]$ sudo bash
     [root@work ~]$ echo "work-gpg" > /rw/config/gpg-split-domain

 Split GPG's default qrexec policy requires the user to enter the name of the AppVM containing GPG keys on each invocation.
-To improve usability for applications like Thunderbird with Enigmail, in `dom0` place the following line at the top of the file `/etc/qubes-rpc/policy/qubes.Gpg`:
+To improve usability for applications like Thunderbird with Enigmail, in `dom0` place the following line at the top of the file `/etc/PedOS-rpc/policy/PedOS.Gpg`:

     work-email  work-gpg  allow

 where `work-email` is the Thunderbird + Enigmail AppVM and `work-gpg` contains your GPG keys.

-You may also edit the qrexec policy file for Split GPG in order to tell Qubes your default gpg vm (qrexec prompts will appear with the gpg vm preselected as the target, instead of the user needing to type a name in manually).
-To do this, append `,default_target=<vmname>` to `ask` in `/etc/qubes-rpc/policy/qubes.Gpg`.
+You may also edit the qrexec policy file for Split GPG in order to tell PedOS your default gpg vm (qrexec prompts will appear with the gpg vm preselected as the target, instead of the user needing to type a name in manually).
+To do this, append `,default_target=<vmname>` to `ask` in `/etc/PedOS-rpc/policy/PedOS.Gpg`.
 For the examples given on this page:

     @anyvm  @anyvm  ask,default_target=work-gpg